-In this section we study the relationship between WSVM and other (simpler) affine stochastic volatility models, namely the Heston (1993) and Bi-Heston of Christoffersen et al. (2009) ones.
+In this section we study the relationship between the WMSV model and other (simpler) affine stochastic volatility models, namely the Heston (1993) and Bi-Heston of Christoffersen et al. (2009) ones.
 The idea comes from the distributional properties of the trace of Wishart process and its role in describing the asset volatility.
 This will turn out to be extremely useful in devising efficient calibration algorithms.
-In Section 2 we propose to approximate the conditional distribution of $\mathcal{V}(T)$ by means of a scaled non-central χ^2 random variable and we derive the (T-specific) parameters of the corresponding CIR process.
-For a fixed time horizon T, then, the WSVM dynamics can be approximated by the Heston one with parameters v_0 , κ , θ and η defined in Proposition 2.4 (here we assume t=0).
-The asset-volatility correlation is driven by a constant parameter ρ (in the sense that $db(t)dw(t) = \rho dt$) that we set as
+In Section 2 we propose to approximate the conditional distribution of $\mathcal{V}(T)$ by means of a scaled non-central $\chi^2$ random variable and we derive the (T-specific) parameters of the corresponding CIR process.
+Therefore, we are ready to approximate the WMSV dynamics by the Heston one.